dunamismax/c-repo/README.md

 ## Overview

 This monorepo serves as a centralized hub for various C applications and shared libraries, promoting code reusability, consistent practices, and simplified dependency management across diverse C projects.
+It has been optimized to build and run on macOS with arm64 architecture.

 ---